-This Dog Birthday Cake recipe is made with four ingredients and is perfectly safe for your dog to indulge in!
-It is such a fun way to celebrate your favorite four-legged friend while still being simple and healthy.
+This Easy Dog Birthday Cake is made with four ingredients, can be ready in 30 minutes, and is perfectly safe for your dog to indulge in!
+It is such a fun and easy way to celebrate your favorite puppy while still being simple and healthy.

 Jump to: